Privacy Policy

 If you choose to take part in research, we’ll tell you when you start what data we will collect, why and how we’ll use it.
 All the research we conduct is optional and you can choose not to take part.
 For some of our research we may ask you to provide sensitive personal data (for example, ethnicity, and cancer diagnosis).
 You don’t have to provide this data and we also provide a ‘prefer not to say’ option.
 We only use it at an aggregate rather than individual level (for example, for reporting on equal opportunities).

-We will communicate with you using the contact details you have provided for essential administrative purposes, such as to administer a donation or provide you with information regarding a fundraising event you have asked to take part in.
+We will communicate with you using the contact details you have provided for essential administrative purposes, such as to administer a donation, provide you with information regarding a fundraising event you have asked to take part in or in relation to an appointment booked or enquiries made about our services.

 We want to keep our supporters up to date with our fundraising and marketing activities.
-If you have given your consent to do so, we will contact you for marketing purposes by email, SMS message and telephone calls.
-We may also send you communications by post on the basis it is in our legitimate interests to do so, unless you ask us not to.
+If you have given your consent to do so, we will contact you for marketing purposes by email and SMS message.
+We may also send you communications by post or contact you via telephone on the basis it is in our legitimate interests to do so, unless you ask us not to.

-If you agree to receive marketing information from us, you can always change your mind at a later date.
-For more on withdrawing your consent, please see the information in section 7 under Your data protection rights.
+You can always change your mind regarding your preferences at a later date and at any time.
+For more on withdrawing your consent, please see the information in section 7.
 We’ll never share your information with companies outside Penny Brohn UK who want to use it for their marketing.

 We know it’s important to our supporters that we use our resources in a responsible and cost-effective way.
 This is why we use automated profiling and targeting to help us understand our supporters and make sure that: